This Q&A sees Rachel Brennan from our Sales and Operations Team discuss what Sykes does to help market your...

-Converting existing barns and cowsheds means you’ve already got a sturdy and attractively historic structure to work with.
-Log cabins and lodges are another great way for farmers to create a rustic charm on out of the way parts of the land without breaking the bank or the privacy of both you and the guests.
-The trend for ‘glamping’ has soared in recent years, and quirky properties, like yurts and shepherd’s huts, can also make the perfect unusual holiday destination; the added beauty of these types of property is that there’s much less labour involved in their setup too.
+Converting existing barns and cowsheds means you’ve already got a sturdy and attractive historic structure to work with.
+Log cabins and lodges are another great way for farmers to create a rustic charm out of the parts of their land without breaking the bank.

-From helping you uncover the potential of an old barn or a vacant plot of land to suggesting ways to maximise your holiday letting options onsite, our expert local Property Consultants offer free, no-obligation letting advice.
+From helping you uncover the potential of an old barn to suggesting ways to maximise your holiday letting options on-site, our expert local Property Consultants offer free, no-obligation letting advice.

-Whenever you’re making changes to your farm, don’t forget to investigate planning permission, which can be found on the GOV.UK website.
+Whenever you’re making changes to your farm, don’t forget to investigate the holiday letting planning permission regulations.

 Investing your time and energy into holiday letting can be rewarding both financially and personally, as Mrs Woodhouse reveals about her experience: “I really enjoy running the holiday cottage.
 It’s lovely to meet and talk to lots of different people – people are so interesting!”

-When it comes to managing holiday let, farm owners have a distinct advantage.
-Unlike with many other owners, living onsite means there’s no time wasted travelling back and forth to the property, and any sudden maintenance requirements can be dealt with straight away.
+When it comes to managing a holiday let, farm owners have a distinct advantage.
+Unlike with many other owners, living on-site means that there’s no time wasted travelling back and forth to the property, and any sudden maintenance requirements can be dealt with straight away.

 However, as with any other business, year-round effort is needed to ensure your holiday let is a success.
 The dedicated team at Sykes is here to support you on your owner journey, from beginning to end, making sure you continually get the most from your holiday let.